-1. Place charcoal in a charcoal chimney or an old pot with holes in the bottom, directly over a naked flame (Example: on a portable gas burner, or a gas ring from the hardware store) for about 25 minutes.
+1. Place charcoal in a charcoal chimney or an old pot with holes in the bottom, directly over a naked flame (Example: side wok burner on your gas barbeque, or a cast iron gas ring from the hardware store, or open flame on your barbeque if high enough output) for about 25 minutes.
 The binchotan should be consistently glowing.
 Do not use a synthetic fire starter or you will end up with unhealthy and distasteful chemical fumes.

 2. Make sure all the charcoal is lit properly before placing it in the konro.